sha0urya/Praveen_Terminal/README.md

 # Terminal Portfolio Website by Praveen Kumar

-![Terminal Portfolio Website by Praveen kumar]
+##Terminal Portfolio Website by Praveen Kumar.

-This portfolio website in terminal version developed with React, TypeScript and Styled-Components.
-Multiple themes supported and keyboard shortcuts can be used for some functionalities.
+This portfolio website is in a terminal version developed with React, TypeScript and Styled-Components.
+Multiple themes are supported and keyboard shortcuts can be used for some functionalities.

 Blog Post: